 Tartaglia was standing next to his wagon when he spied a man who appeared seemingly out of nowhere.
-Where did he come from, Tartaglia asked himself?
-Seeing a necklace hanging from his pocket, Tartaglia placed him against the wagon and arrested him.
+Seeing a necklace hanging from his pocket, Tartaglia arrested him.

-There are three types of burglars, Tartaglia explained.
-He calls the three types the professional burglars, the thieves and the opportunists.
+There are three types of burglars, Tartaglia explained: professional burglars, thieves, and opportunists.

 The thieves are not specialized criminals like the professionals.
-They will commit armed robbery, burglary, rob cars and commit any type of crime.
-They use less-sophisticated tools than the professionals and they target businesses and homes that have less protection than high-end establishments.
-They will target small retail stores and homes known to contain valuables such as cash, guns, jewelry and electronic equipment.
+They will commit armed robbery, burglary, rob cars, and commit any type of crime.
+They use less-sophisticated tools than the professionals and target businesses and homes that have less protection than high-end establishments.
+They will target small retail stores and homes known to contain valuables like cash, guns, jewelry, and electronic equipment.

-The opportunist, often a drug addict or a teenager, is a criminal who goes out looking for a business or home that he thinks he can break into easily and get away quick.
+The opportunist goes out looking for a business or home that they think they can break into easily and get away quick.
 There is little planning prior to the crime.

 “Most of the cases I worked involved the thieves and opportunists,” Tartaglia said.

-A business should have an all-in-one fire & burglary alarm system, Tartaglia advises.
+A business should have an all-in-one fire and burglary alarm system, Tartaglia advises.
 Your system should be connected to a service that responds to alarms.
-If an alarm is activated, the security service will call within a minute.
-If you don’t answer the phone, the service will call the police.
-If you do answer, they ask you to identify yourself and state the password you gave the service.
+If an alarm is activated, the security service will call you.

-Signs are good, Tartaglia said, as this identifies your security measures and often deters the thieves and opportunists.
-The burglar will generally not target a home or business that has a sign announcing an alarm system, as there are so many other homes and businesses that don’t have alarm systems.
+Signs are good, Tartaglia said, as this identifies your security measures and often deters thieves and opportunists.
+The burglar will generally not target a home or business that has a sign announcing an alarm system.

 “You work hard to maintain your business, so why make it easy for a burglar to take your belongings?”